PorticoEstate/PorticoEstate/phpgwapi/doc/README.md

 appname/inc/hook\_admin.inc.php.
 The same functions and variables are defined.]{style="font-family:'Times New Roman'"}

-##infrastructure
+## infrastructure
 --------------------------------------------------------------------------

 ### overview

-PorticoEstate attempts to provide developers with a sound directory structure to work from.]{style="font-family:'Times New Roman'"}\
+PorticoEstate attempts to provide developers with a sound directory structure to work from.
-[The directory layout may seem complex at first, but after some use, you will see that it is designed to accommodate a large number of applications and functions.
+The directory layout may seem complex at first, but after some use, you will see that it is designed to accommodate a large number of applications and functions.